waveform80/picamera/docs/fov.rst

 = = = = = = = = === = = = = = = = =

-It should also be clear from the sketch above that we can control the exposure time of an image by varying the delay between resetting a line and reading it.
+It should also be clear from the sketch above that we can control the exposure time of an image by varying the delay between resetting a line and reading it (reset and read don't really happen simultaneously but that doesn't matter much for this sketch).
 However, there are naturally limits to this.
 Reading out a line of elements must take a certain minimum time.
 This minimum time influences the maximum framerate that the camera can achieve.

 For example, if there are 500 rows on our hypothetical sensor, and reading each row takes a minimum of 20ns then it will take a minimum of :math:`500 \times